denv3rr/ConsoleLogoOutputer/README.md

 Output ASCII text and logos to your console application with these simple, but modular functions.

-I have sample logos/art in the functions.cpp file - just edit those along with the scrolling timers.
+I have sample logos/art in the functions.cpp file - just edit those (scrolling timers, etc.).

 For example:

 -  ````
     void printASCIIArtScrolling(const std::string &asciiArt, int delayNonWhitespace, int delayLine) {
         // Code